 Vet Tech Schools in Vermont

-For aspiring veterinary technicians in VT, there is one program accredited by the American Veterinary Medical Association’s (AVMA) Committee on Veterinary Technician Education and Activities (CVTEA): the associate of applied science (AAS) degree program at Vermont Technical College.
+For aspiring veterinary technicians in VT, there is one program accredited by the American Veterinary Medical Association’s (AVMA) Committee on Veterinary Technician Education and Activities (CVTEA): the associate of applied science (AAS) degree program at Vermont State University.

-Vermont Technical College, School Of Agriculture, Plant, And Animal Sciences offers an Associate of Applied Science (AAS) degree program in veterinary technology.
+Vermont State University, School Of Agriculture, Plant, And Animal Sciences offers an Associate of Applied Science (AAS) degree program in veterinary technology.
 The program is taught by a certified veterinary technician and two full-time veterinarians providing hands-on experience in over 300 AVMA-required procedures.

-Vermont tech’s farm exposes students to horses and dairy cattle and also provides experience to work with cats, dogs, rodents, birds, and reptiles.
-In this competitive 64-credit vet tech program, students take classes such as zoology; animal care & restraint; animal diseases; anatomy & physiology; laboratory techniques; animal nutrition; pharmacology & toxicology; reproduction & genetics; and veterinary office procedures.
+The school’s farm exposes students to horses and dairy cattle and also provides experience to work with cats, dogs, rodents, birds, and reptiles.
+In this competitive 54-credit vet tech program, students take classes such as zoology; animal care & restraint; animal diseases; anatomy & physiology; laboratory techniques; animal nutrition; pharmacology & toxicology; reproduction & genetics; and veterinary office procedures, as well as additional general education credit hours.

-Most notably, there’s a huge array of scholarships open to vet tech students at this school such as:
+Most notably, there’s a huge array of scholarships previously open to vet tech students through Vermont Technical College:

 • Carolyn Ferris Memorial Veterinary Technician Scholarship